 The Detroit Pistons have made one more roster move this offseason, creating a bit of a logjam on the back end of their bench.

-The team announced Tuesday it has re-signed guard Rodney McGruder.
+According to Keith Smith of spotrac, the team has re-signed guard Rodney McGruder.
 The 6-foot-4 31-year-old out of Kansas State spent the last two seasons with the Pistons and is well respected within the locker room for his veteran presence.

 Last season, McGruder played in 51 games, averaging 5.4 points while shooting 43.6% from the field and 39.7% on 2.9 3-point attempts per game.
 He was traded away by the Pistons during the season, but after the deal to Denver fell through after Bol Bol failed his physical.